achille-martin/pyqt-crom/docs/troubleshooting/common_issues.md

 # Common issues

-:mag: This section walks you through tips and fixes for the main challenges you might encounter while setting up the repo or running the scripts.
+> :mag: **Info**: This section walks you through tips and fixes for the main challenges you might encounter while setting up the repo or running the scripts.

 <a id="toc"></a>
 ## Table of Contents